railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

    single: Picking
    single: Packing

 When the products have been manufactured, the storesperson automaticallys finds the order in his list of items to do.
-To see the items waiting for delivery, use the menu Stock Management > Outgoing Products > Available Packings.
+To see the items waiting for delivery, use the menu *Stock Management > Outgoing Products > Available Packings*.
 You'll find there the lists of packing to do, as shown in the figure below.

 .. figure:: images/mrp_packing_out.png
    :align: center